j1mb0-1/baby-sitter-kata-typescript/README.md

   - The date and time they started the job\*
   - The date and time they ended the job\*
   - The date and time they put the kid(s) to bed\*
-  - Optionally, the timezone they work in if it differs from the one of the system this program runs on.\*
+  - Optionally, the timezone they work in if it differs from the one of the system the program runs on.\*
 - The constraints:
-  - They must start the job at or after 5:00 PM in their time zone on the same day\*
+  - They must start the job between 5:00 PM and midnight in their time zone on the same day they started\*
-  - They must finish the job at or before 4:00 AM in their time zone on the day following the day they started\*
+  - They must finish the job between midnight and 4:00 AM in their time zone the day after they started\*
-  - They must start the job before midnight in their time zone\*
-  - They must finish the job after midnight in their time zone\*
-  - They must put the kid(s) to bed between their start time and midnight in their time zone\*
+  - They must put the kid(s) to bed between their started time and midnight in their time zone\*
   - They cannot finish the job before they start
 - The pay:
-  - $12.00 an hour from the started time they entered to the bedtime they entered
+  - $12.00 an hour from the started time they entered to the bedtime they entered\*
   - $8.00 an hour from the bedtime they entered to midnight in their time zone\*
   - $16.00 an hour from midnight in their time zone to their entered ended time\*
   - If they are late within an hour, they will not be paid for that hour